Help! My dog refuses to walk: Tips for the Reluctant Walker

 Give them space:

-If you have been able to identify an anxiety trigger, for example other dogs, try and make sure that you approach it gradually and positvely, perhaps with rewards.
-Read our experience with using The Dog Guardian for our reactive dog.
+If you have been able to identify an anxiety trigger, for example other dogs, try and make sure that you give your dog space and deal with their fears positively.
+We used the The Dog Guardian to gain strategies for our reactive dog.
 He has some excellent advice for many training issues.

 Changing direction and pace: